JoyleneKirui/breaking-newske/README.md

 ## Description
-It is an application that will list and previews news articles from various sources.
+It is python application that lists and previews news articles from various sources.

 ## Prerequisites
 Python3.8